No. 2 Clemson goes 12-0 with 56-35 win over Gamecocks

 Samuel had 10 catches for 210 yards and three touchdowns while Gamecocks receiver Shi Smith had nine grabs for 109 yards and a score.

-The teams played offense like they were in the Big 12 combining for 1,344 yards - 744 by Clemson and 600 by South Carolina.
+The teams played offense like they were in the Big 12 combining for 1,344 yards.

 THE TAKEAWAY